Geoffrey-Maillot/Geoffrey-Maillot/README.md

 ![](https://media.giphy.com/media/citBl9yPwnUOs/source.gif)
 ### Hi there 👋
-### My name is Geoffrey Maillot and i'm a junior developer
+### My name is Geoffrey Maillot and i'm a developer

 #### &#128433;&#65039; About me